 Please note, the minimum holding period to retain the income tax relief is five years.

-Who could consider investing in VCTs?
+Who might consider investing in VCTs?

 VCTs have been around since 1995 and have steadily grown in popularity.
-However, they are only suitable for some investors as part of a diversified portfolio.
+However, they are only suitable for some experienced investors as part of a diversified portfolio.

 You may find VCTs attractive if you want to invest in small growing businesses and would like to reduce your income tax bill and receive tax-free income.
-A VCT portfolio, for instance, could be a valuable source of income if you are preparing for retirement or have already retired.
+A VCT portfolio, for instance, could be a valuable source of income if you are preparing for retirement or have retired.